fingo/urlopia/readme.md

 * `<DESCRIPTION>` is a human-readable description of the changes made by this script.

 Example script name: `V2_7_6_1__add_count_for_next_year_column.sql`.

+## Application without Active Directory

+Urlopia has option to be run without AD.
+You can configure it by setting `ad.configuration.enabled = false` properties.
+If this option is choose synchronization won't be run and all data will be got from database.
+In this mode there is no need to define any of Active Directory properties.
+If there is need to use frontend in this configuration, frontend should be build in no-auth mode [check details](view.react/README.md#no-auth-mode)

 #### Slack bot configuration